threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/tft_otc.md

 # OTC Purchase Desk

-There is a way to purchase/sell TFT OTC.
+### OTC Purchase desk is ready to process large / non-standard purchase/sell requests that would be hard to process through existing excahges.

 Payment options will depend upon agreement between parties.

 ## Filling an OTC order